 Learn How to Attract Bees

 Bees do not land on just any flower.
-They specifically land on flowers that produce nectar, the sugary substance that gives bees their energy.
-In fact, bees don't really care about the pollen that collects on their bodies as they go from flower to flower; that's a reward reaped by the flowers in exchange for the nectar.
+They specifically land on flowers that produce pollen, which provides protein and other nutrients for bees, and nectar, which is the sugary substance that gives bees their energy.
+And as they fly from flower to flower, the pollen that collects on their legs and other body parts also pollinates the flowers.
 We have observant botanists to tell us which flowers contain plenty of nectar, but how do bees decide where to forage?

 As it happens, bees rely heavily on their sense of sight.
 They cannot see the color red at all, so they aim primarily for yellow, blue and white flowers.
 Bees also see ultraviolet light.
 When humans use special lenses to see ultraviolet light too, another bee beacon appears: little "landing strips" on some flowers' petals, telling bees exactly where to find that sweet nectar.

 Since we can't see these markings without special equipment, we can rely on other clues to help us choose bee-friendly flowers at the local nursery, including the shape of the flower.
-Bell-shaped flowers, like those on snapdragons, allow smaller bee species to scoot inside and get absolutely covered in pollen on their way to the nectar deep within.
+Bell-shaped flowers, like those on snapdragons (Antirrhinum majus, zones 7-10), allow smaller bee species to scoot inside and get absolutely covered in pollen on their way to the nectar deep within.
 Bees can also easily land and feed on open-faced flowers, like a classic daisy.
-Avoid complex flowers, like roses, peonies and carnations; bees can't easily scoot the petals out of the way to reach the nectar.
+Avoid complex flowers, like roses (Rosa spp.), peonies (Paeonia spp.) and carnations (Dianthus spp.); bees can't easily scoot the petals out of the way to reach the nectar.

 Additional Guidelines for Attracting Bees